 Arguments with Joe are circular and tedious.
 Every word out of his mouth, it seems, is a waste of time.
 And she needs to check on her garden.
 She needs to get back to the bunker.
 What Joe doesn’t know is that she prefers being underground.
 The air is musty and cool like the inside of a wine cellar.
 Last winter, she didn’t emerge for weeks because of the latest strain of flu, which the news called “highly contagious,” and finished twelve books and nine jigsaw puzzles.
 Read more.

 Get access to our growing back catalogue from all your devices.
 Free of charge with our newsletter.

 The Writer’s Corner

-The New Quarterly is proud to present the fifth annual Wild Writers Literary Festival on November 4-6th, 2016.
-Join us for a celebration of the savage and free and its expression in poetry, the short story, and everything in between.
+The New Quarterly is proud to present the Wild Writers Literary Festival.
+Join us for a celebration of the feral and free and its expression in poetry, the short story, and everything in between.
 Create, learn, discover and share the art of groundbreaking writing.